 This is the nobrainer, right?
 One year I made vanilla cupcakes and then used strawberries, blueberries, and raspberries as my decorations.
 You can easily add berries to store bought cupcakes to save even more time.
 One year I made skewers with red and blue berries mixed with marshmallows.
 They were a hit with the kids, but we had to help them around the sharp side of the skewer.
+Check out this yummy strawberry cupcake recipe that would be perfect for a Fourth of July barbeque!
 Side note- This platter broke beyond repair and I still miss it!
 Sigh.

 Set up a buffet-style meal.

 Set out everything and let guests help themselves.
 Placing items at varying heights is a fun way to add interest to your table.
 When I created my wedding registry, I chose red and white Fiestaware items so that I would have the ability to mix and match for holidays.
 We use the sets everyday, and then on holidays like Christmas, Memorial Day, or the Fourth of July, I can mix in platters and other serving items to create a festive look.
 There are more colorful foods too- the strawberry lemonade, popcorn, blueberries, and cherries for the red, white, and blue!

 Want a super easy holiday meal?
 Make your event a potluck and ask friends and family to bring a side.
 You can provide the appetizers and mains, while guests bring the sides and dessert.

 Set up activities for the kids.